Gregory B. Craig: Legal and government career from 1972 to 2009

 Craig worked mostly at Williams & Connolly from 1972 to 2009, with his tenure there interrupted by periods working as a public defender, on the staff of Senator Edward M. Kennedy, at the State Department, and at the Clinton White House.

 Three years after Craig began at Williams & Connolly, he left to follow his wife to Connecticut, where she obtained a master's degree in fine arts.
 While in Connecticut, Craig worked as a public defender.

 Craig later returned to Williams & Connolly, where he was protege of Joe Califano and Edward Bennett Williams.
 One of Craig's first big criminal cases at Williams & Connolly was that of multimillionaire D.C. developer Dominic F. Antonelli Jr., the chairman of Parking Management Inc. (PMI), who was charged with bribery and conspiracy in connection with an attempt to secure a D.C. government lease from D.C. official Joseph P. Yeldell, his codefendant.
 Craig defended Antonelli alongside his Williams & Connolly colleagues Kendall and Williams.
 Antonelli and Yeldell were convicted by a jury in Washington, but that conviction was vacated on grounds of jury bias, and at a retrial in Philadelphia the two men were acquitted.
 Craig is an admirer of Edward Bennett Williams, saying that he was "the great lawyer of our generation."

 In 1981, Craig was a member of the team that represented John W. Hinckley Jr., who attempted to assassinate Ronald Reagan; Hinckley was found not guilty by reason of insanity.
 Craig worked in the office of Senator Edward M. Kennedy as his chief defense, national security, and foreign policy aide from 1984 to 1988.
 Craig also defended Kennedy's nephew William Kennedy Smith on charges of assault; William Kennedy Smith had earlier been acquitted on rape charges in 1991.

 Craig also served as chairman of the International Human Rights Law Group (later Global Rights).

 In 1996, Craig was offered the post of White House Counsel by Bill Clinton, but Craig declined.
-Secretary of State Madeleine K. Albright appointed Craig to the post of Director of Policy Planning at the State Department in 1997.
+Secretary of State Madeleine Albright appointed Craig to the post of Director of Policy Planning at the State Department in 1997.
 Craig served in that post from June 1997 to 1998.
 As policy planning director, Craig served as a senior advisor to Albright and led the State Department's internal think tank.
 In October 1997, Albright gave Craig the additional post of Special Coordinator for Tibetan Affairs, in order "to focus attention on China's suppression of Tibet's cultural and religious traditions."